HOME | MEET JOAN & BOBBY | SITE MAP | E-MAIL JOAN |

 Isaac and Mollie celebrated their 50th Golden Wedding Anniversary on Saturday evening, July 25, 1931 in NYC.
 Hence we assumed the date of their marriage to be July 25, 1881.

 CHAYIE-MALKA KATZ SAFER died at the age of 73 on November 19, 1935 in New York.
 They lived at 57 E. 111 St. in Manhattan at the time of her death.
-YITZCHAK-ISAAC SAFER then moved in with his son and daughter-in-law, Schmoiel & Raizel Safer, in the Bronx before he died at the age of 90 on October 30, 1948 in New York.
+YITZCHAK-ISAAC SAFER then moved in with his son and daughter-in-law, Schmoiel & Raizel Safer, in the Bronx until he died at the age of 90 on October 30, 1948 in New York.
 They are buried together in Mt.
 Hebron Cemetery, Bl 55 Line 8 Grove 12 (Congregation of Rabbinical Study of Bklyn).

 Back in Pruzzeneh, Yitzchak-Isaac may have been the shammas for Rabbi Elihu Feinstein.
 (A research avenue yet to be followed up on!)